waysidemapping/beefsteak-map-tiles/README.md

 ```
 docker exec -i heirloom-dev-container sudo -u postgres psql -U postgres -d osm -c "yourquery"
 ```

+### SQL guidelines

+Minutely tiles can't be cached for very long, so lightning-fast renders are critical.
+Heirloom has a highly optimized SQL query that goes without luxuries like recursion, `UNION`, `ST_SimplifyPreserveTopology`, and `ST_Union`.

 ## FAQ

 ### What's with the name?